numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 ## The problem of air pollution

 Air pollution is one of the most prominent types of pollution we face that has an immediate effect on our daily lives.
-The COVID-19 pandemic resulted in lockdowns in different parts of the world; offering a rare opportunity to study the effect of human activity (or lack there of) on air pollution.
+The COVID-19 pandemic resulted in lockdowns in different parts of the world, offering a rare opportunity to study the effect of human activity (or lack there of) on air pollution.
 In this tutorial, we will study the air quality in Delhi, one of the worst affected cities by air pollution, before and during the lockdown from March to June 2020.
 For this, we will first compute the Air Quality Index for each hour from the collected pollutant measurements.
 Next, we will sample these indices and perform